 Your options for getting from Bangkok to Kanchanaburi include train, bus, taxi and mini bus.
 Read on for more information on getting there, video of what the train is life, information on how to book train or bus tickets plus day tours, hotels in Kanchanaburi and things to do in this fascinating, peaceful, part of Thailand.
-If you’d like to book a day trip or tour to Kanchanaburi from Bangkok, that is also possible, click through for details here.
+If you’d like to book a day trip or tour to Kanchanaburi from Bangkok, that is also possible.
 We took the Bangkok to Kanchanaburi train to spend a few days relaxing on the laid-back River Kwai, what a great train journey and what a beautiful place Kanchanaburi is.
 Also find out here, the only way to book transport to Kanchanaburi, online and in advance.

 How to Get to Kanchanaburi From Bangkok